Nature comes in many shapes in the Hondsrug area

 Lakes and Ponds

 The only large lake in the area is the Zuidlaardermeer.
 There are many other smaller ponds, formed in local depressions.
-Many of these depressions are so-called pingo-ruins, remnants from the last ice-age, when melting ground ice left round depressions in the surface.
+Many of these depressions are so-called pingo-ruins (collapsed pingos), remnants from the last ice-age, when melting ground ice left round depressions in the surface.
 Other depressions can be formed by wind erosion.
 Because of impermeable layers in the sub-surface, water is captured in these depressions.
 If left to themselves, the ponds will eventually fill up with peat-bog.
 In many cases this peat-bog has been quarried for fuel.

 The Peat bogs

 The extensive peat bogs or fenns started growing after the last ice age, some 12000 years ago.
 Rising temperature and sea level caused growth of vegetation in areas where groundwater was stagnant.
 River valleys became water-saturated and clogged up with organic plant material called ‘laagveen’.
-Continued stagnation (lack of drainage) lead to the formation of real peat bogs when the spongy Sphagnum moss grew above the groundwater level and started to encroach the higher sandy plateaus of Drenthe.
+Continued stagnation (lack of drainage) lead to the formation of raised peat bogs when the spongy Sphagnum moss grew above the groundwater level and started to encroach the higher sandy plateaus of Drenthe.
 Eventually, large areas surrounding central Drenthe and the river valleys were covered with inaccessible peat bogs.

 The heathlands are the result of human-, or rather sheep, activity.
 Without sheep there would be no heather.
 Centuries of grazing by growing herds of sheep (and cattle!) created the extensive heathlands at the cost of the forests.
 The sheep manure was collected in the folds and used to cultivate the crops on the arable land and as such, the sheep and their manure were the basis of the Drenthe farming economy.

 The introduction of fertilizers at the start of the 20th century made the large flocks of sheep superfluous, and large tracts of heathland were reclaimed and turned into farmland and forest.
-The remaining heathlands are threatened by uncontrolled growth of trees and, without conservation efforts, these would disappear quickly and the original wildwood would re-establish.
+The remaining heathlands are threatened by uncontrolled growth of trees and grass and, without conservation efforts, these would disappear quickly and the original wildwood would re-establish.

 Streams and Brooks